yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 Note that in this example, both read and write methods are modeled as suspend functions.
 This is necessary because readers and writers should block each other.
 If either a read or write operation is in process, other concurrent operations must wait until their request gets processed by the actor.
 The actor notifies the caller through `CompletableDeffered` after processing their messages.

 In effect, Kotlin's actor uses a channel under the hood to synchronize access to its state.
-Channel is a synchronization primitive and synchronization comes at a cost.
+Channel is a synchronization primitive, and synchronization comes at a cost.
 I did a cursory experiment that measures the overhead of using actors.

 ```kotlin
 val testSeq = (1..1000).asSequence()